 They are really what put the town on the map so you really can’t pay a visit without spending time soothing those aches in the various hot pools and springs, as part of your Hanmer Springs itinerary.

-Hanmer Springs Thermal Pools and Spa is the most visited attraction in Hanmer Springs and, of course, is what made the town initially famous.
+Hanmer Springs Thermal Pools and Spa is the most visited attraction in Hanmer Springs and, of course, this New Zealand landmark is what made the town initially famous.

 The springs offers more than just hot springs but has a range of different pools for different purposes – soothing rock pools, smoky sulphur pools and different water temperatures to get the pulse racing.
 There are sauna and steam rooms plus a full array of spa activities that you can book, to pamper yourself.